-Over time, your workouts will trim fat, build and tone muscle, and prepare your body for a more vigorous life.
+Over time, your workouts will trim the fat, build and tone muscle, and prepare your body for a more vigorous life.
 Although training your body through a regular training plan under a coach will make you look and feel good, the benefits go beyond the gym.

 It can help around the house

-Training can help you with things you might never have considered, even things around the house.
+Training can help you with things you might never have considered, even items around the house.
 If you are an older person, this can be a huge benefit.
 Let us suppose that you want to change your window blinds.
 In the past, you would probably have purchased one from a local merchant who also offered to send some people over to do it for you.
 Although you were paying extra for the installation, you just found it too exhausting to do it yourself.
-However, now that you feel that you could run up a mountain, a step ladder is a laughing matter.
-In fact, you're more likely to order from an online store like Blinds Direct and do it yourself, and you may even see taking down and rehanging blinds as just another opportunity to slip in a workout!
+However, now you feel that you could run up a mountain, a step ladder is a laughing matter.
+You are more likely to order from an online store like Blinds Direct and do it yourself, and you may even see taking down and rehanging blinds as just another opportunity to slip in a workout!

 It is less exhausting to move to a new location

 Moving requires a lot of heavy lifting.
-With all the physical exertion: boxes to pack and lift, furniture to move, and appliances to load into a truck, it can be quite exhausting.
+With all the physical exertion: boxes to pack and lift, furniture to move, and appliances to load into a truck, it can be pretty exhausting.
 While moving is strenuous for everyone, it is much easier if you have been training your body for some time.
-You find heavy things less heavy and carrying and lifting all sorts of things for hours on end tends to be far less exhausting.
+You find heavy things less heavy, and carrying and lifting all sorts of things for hours on end tends to be far less exhausting.

 It is easier to stay trim